5 examples of successful plain text email marketing

 So what’s the best way to create a plain text email marketing campaign?
 Let’s have a look at these five examples and why they are successful.

 Think about the message you are sending your audience.
 Will it be informative or conversational?
-Each have their own tone and format.
+Each has their own tone and format.

 Timing is everything.
-For example, Christmas is less than a month away – if you’re considering sending a seasonal campaign it needs to be planned well in advance.
+For example, if you’re considering sending a seasonal campaign it needs to be planned well in advance like emails for Christmas.

 You need to consider how close to Christmas is too close for your message.
 Is there a benefit in getting your message out before Christmas or can it wait and be repurposed for the new year?